 One of the most popular uses at BrightGauge is to put your dashboards up on a BIG SCREEN TV!
 This is especially true since many of our customers are IT Services firms who have a Help Desk or bullpen-style work environment.
 A TV with real-time information helps everyone stay on the same page.
 With this need in mind, we have two cool features we’re here to discuss.

 The Present option appears in the top-right corner of a dashboard.
 You have two present options:

 - Rotate Dashboards enables you to create a rotating playlist of up to 10 dashboards.

-The end result is a minimized dashboard that takes up the monitor's full screen capability.
+If you select the Single Dashboard option, the end result is a minimized dashboard that takes up the monitor's full-screen capability.
 Please note that the watermark in the lower-right corner of a displayed dashboard cannot be removed.